 Not far from the town of Puerto Iguazu in Argentina, the Guïra Oga refuge aims to protect the local fauna by rescuing animals injured during road accidents or by poachers.
 They also take care of those seized from illegal traffickers, or from the closures of zoos and circuses.
 Ultimately, their goal is to reintroduce these animals back into the wild.
 Yet, for the animals that are too weak, handicapped, or too domesticated, Guïra Oga has set up a breeding plan.

 Rehabilitation of falcons and eagles

-At the Guïra Oga refuge, veterinary teams developed a technique of scientific falconry, helping them to rehabilitate eagles and hawks.
-Birds are held by ties to a special bench to train them by performing outdoor flying exercises.
-The training flights are carried out at Guïra Oga in a special zone, closely monitored by the trainers.
+At the Guïra Oga refuge, veterinary teams have developed a technique to rehabilitate eagles and hawks.
+The birds are held by ties to a special bench and are trained by performing outdoor flying exercises.
+The training flights are carried out in a special zone, closely monitored by the trainers.

 According to the shelter, these daily flights allow the falcons and eagles to build their muscles.
 They are therefore allowed to catch simulated or real prey.
 Most of all, this help them maintain their character, temperament and aggressiveness.
 These activities are necessary for birds which have been kept for a long time in captivity.
 Thanks to this method, reintroduction into the wild or their preparation for captive breeding is easier.

 Open to the public all year round, the shelter develops educational programs to create awareness andr to preserve the regions tropical forest and its biological diversity.

 We spent an afternoon at Guïra Oga in between visits to the both sides of the Iguazu Falls parks.
 We thoroughly enjoyed learning about the work that was undertaken.
 The tour given by the staff has educational and the guide showed a true enthusiasm and emotion for the program.